 - A Scholarship program where up to $30,000 in scholarships are awarded yearly to legally blind students looking to advance their education whether going to college, a university or technical school.

 - Information and Referral, a one-stop shop to get immediate answers for your particular needs.

 Most services at BSA are provided free of charge.

-BSA serves all members of the community regardless of age, race, color, religion, creed, citizenship status, martial status, sexual orientation, sex, gender indentity, genetic information, national origin, disability, vetran status or any other protected status under applicable law.
+BSA serves all members of the community regardless of age, race, color, religion, creed, citizenship status, marital status, sexual orientation, sex, gender identity, genetic information, national origin, disability, veteran status or any other protected status under applicable law.